 We’ve been asked a few times over the last few years about hosting, what’s covered and the associated charges.
 With companies such as GoDaddy, Hostgator and 123-Reg offering hosting services at minimal costs, it’s worth establishing why our services cost a bit more.

 At Creatomatic, we operate a sliding scale of ongoing hosting costs based on the physical space taken up by your site; estimated or recorded traffic; and bandwidth used to deliver services.
-Our costs are, therefore, variable, but typically start at around £50 per month.
+Our costs are, therefore, variable, but typically start at around £50+VAT per month.